Creating Discovery Rules

 To create a rule:

-4. Click the Rule Type dropdown list and select Dependencies.
+4. From the Rule Type dropdown list, select Dependencies.

 6. Type the name of the new rule in the Rule Name text box.

-9. Click the Scan Template dropdown list to select an output template.
+9. From the Scan Template dropdown list, select an output template.
+For this example, the Windows Service template was chosen.

-11. Click the Dependency Template dropdown to select the desired template.
+10. From the Dependency Template dropdown list, select a dependency template.
 Once again, we chose Windows Service.

-12. Click the Site dropdown list to select the local installation or a distributed engine to run the rule from.
-We chose Local.
+11. From the Site dropdown list, select the local installation of Verify Privilege Vault or a distributed engine to run the rule from.

-13. Click the Privileged Account link to choose a secret for the scanning account.
+12. For Privileged Account, click the No Secret Selected link to choose a secret for the scanning account.
 The chosen secret appears as a link.

-14. Click to select the Windows Services: Restart on Change check box if you want the services restarted after discovery.
+13. Select the Windows Services: Restart on Change checkbox if you want the services restarted after discovery.

-15. Click the Save button.
+14. Select Save to keep your changes.
 The page for your new rule appears: